esphas/build-my-own-x/x/promise/Readme.md

-# Build Your Own X Where X = Promise
+# Build My Own X Where X = Promise

 A `Promise` represents the eventual result of an asynchronous operation.
 Perhaps you already know what it is, or even have used it quite frequently.
 But if not, I hope these references help: